Perspicacity11/MakersWk7-JavascriptWebApps/contents/05_test_driving_notes_class.md

 ### Questions

 1. Install `jest` in the project directory with `npm install --save jest` and create a test file `notesModel.test.js`.
-2. Write the test cases for `NotesModel` (at least three) reflecting the acceptance criteria shown above.
-3. Test-drive and implement the `NotesModel` class (in `notesModel.js`), one test at a time.
+2. Write the test cases for `NotesModel` (at least three) verifying the acceptance criteria shown above, and test-drive the `NotesModel` class (in `notesModel.js`), one test at a time.
+To test arrays, prefer the use of `.toEqual()` matcher over `.toBe()`.

 ## Exercise - including the class on the page

 We've now implemented the class `NotesModel` — but it is not loaded by our web page yet.
 It only exists on its own, outside of the web page.
 Here's a rough diagram on how things are in our `notes-app` project, as of now:

 ![Class not required by main file](./resources/notes-model-1.png)

 By requiring the `NotesModel` class from the main file `index.js`, it will be "bundled" too into the bundle file, and loaded by the web page.

 ### Questions

 1. Update the code in the main file so it:
     * `require`s the `NotesModel` class and creates a new instance of it in a variable.
     * `console.log` the current list of notes, returned by the `getNotes()` method.
 2. Make sure `npm run build` is running.
 3. Open (or refresh) the web page — you should see the empty array of notes `[]` being logged in the console.
 4. How would you modify the previous diagram to reflect the changes you made?

 ## Troubleshooting

 * When writing your tests using the `.toBe()` Jest matcher, you might run into this error:
    ```
    Expected: ["Buy milk"]
    Received: serializes to the same string